aroberge/avantpy/psf/idea.md

-The French word *avant* can be translated as *before* in English; I have chosen the name *AvantPy* both to indicate that it would normally be learned before standard Python and that it most often would be done using a language other than English; another reason was that no project with this name existed on pypi.
+The French word *avant* can be translated as *before* in English; I have chosen the name *AvantPy* both to indicate that it would normally be learned before standard Python and that it most often would be done using a language other than English; another reason was that, of all the other alternative I considered, this was the only name not used for a project hosted on pypi.

-Say that I am a French speaker that learns to program using AvantPy.
+Imagine that I am a French speaker that learns to program using AvantPy.
 My first program might be:

 ```py